the-greenman/gitformanifestos/README.md

 * Manifestos, policies and processes are code on which organisations run
-* These documents should not simply be changed on a whim
+* These documents should not simply be changed on a whim so there are invisible barriers to collective edits
-* Many people are afraid to edit a wiki because they never know if they are allowed to, or if their edit is "important" enough, so there are invisible barriers to collective edits
 * It should be easy and safe to propose and share changes
 * if must be possible to know exactly which version of a policy is currently active